 Despite the removal of textiles from the UK school curriculum, and the ever-growing mass-production of clothing and accessories, we’ve been excited and inspired by the growth of the global sewing community, and the resurgence of what was at risk of becoming a lost skill.
+The School of Sewalicious offers online tutorials and in-person sewing classes and workshops.

 For those starting out, wanting to enhance their skills, or find a hobby to enjoy with their family, Sewalicious aims to help you define and design your own (and your children’s) style through simple, individual and unique makes.